 The most contributive feature was obviously the LSOA size area (but this is a good feature).
-Then comes all the average number of crimes of the past four years, the average distance to the city centre...
-If we look at the relationship in more detail, it seems that there is generally a higher level of crime in the centre which is most probably due to the concentration of shops, tourist attractions, pubs, etc. But that’s not the only explicative feature.
+Then comes the average number of crimes of the past four years, the average distance to the city center, etc. If we look at the relationship in more detail, it seems that there is generally a higher level of crime in the center which is probably due to the concentration of shops, tourist attractions, pubs, etc. However, that’s not the only explicative feature.

-Dataiku DSS is providing useful debriefing reports.
+Dataiku provides useful debriefing reports like the one below.
 Our error distribution is pretty good for a first model!
 Keep in mind that the model is slightly underestimating the number of crimes (distribution on the left).

 The Pearson coefficient gives the global correlation between the observed crimes in 2016 and the predictions.

 I applied the predictive models to the 2016 data.
 For example, where 19 crimes were observed for the E01000001 area in January 2016, the model predicted 19.24.
 Below, we have the real data to the far left and the predicted data to the far right:

 Here is an overview of the two final output datasets :

 I was expecting a direct relationship between the number of shops, restaurants, tourist attractions, etc. and the number of crimes committed, so I wasn’t surprised to see that the density of POIs correlated in part with a higher number of crimes.

 Here’s a data visualization that offers a clearer explanation of the link between POIs and the number of crimes:

 So what was I surprised by?
 Well, creating performing predictive models with a basic dataset proved remarkably straightforward and didn’t require a huge amount of work!
 What’s more, I’ve shown that anyone can use open data sources to build predictive models for valuable causes such as crime prediction in just a few hours, provided they have the right tools.
 You don’t have to be an expert to do this!